sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 ## What's next?

-If you followed closely, you've seen that we didn't even include some Angular's core libraries like `@angular/forms` or `@angular/router`.
+If you followed closely, you've seen that we didn't even include some of Angular's core libraries like `@angular/forms` or `@angular/router`.
 Well, that's not because you're writing an Angular app that you have to use *all* of the provided libraries!
-For sure they're convenient, and you can always add them back later if you need it, but you can also build your entire app *without them*.
+For sure they're convenient, and you can always add them back later if you need them, but you can also build your entire app *without them*.

 That's what we'll explore in a further article.
-Now that we have a simpler starter template, why not try building a complete app, keeping the code as simple as it can?
+Now that we have a simpler starter template, why not try building a complete app, and keeping the code as simple as it can?

-In the meantime, you can have a looking at [this todo list app](https://github.com/sinedied/ng-lite-todo) built from expanding on that idea.
+In the meantime, you can have a look at [this todo list app](https://github.com/sinedied/ng-lite-todo) built from expanding on that idea.

 ---